Ehzem/Ehzem/README.md

 <h1 align="center">Hi 👋, I'm Ehzem Sheikh</h1>
 <h3 align="center">
-An ambitious and passionate Computer Engineering senior at Habib University with strong interests in cybersecurity, robotics, automation, data science, and artificial intelligence.
+An ambitious and passionate Computer Engineering senior at Habib University with strong interests in cybersecurity, robotics, automation, and artificial intelligence.
 </h3>

 <p align="center">
 I am driven by curiosity and a passion for exploring new horizons in technology.
 Eager to acquire knowledge and real-world experience, I continuously strive to embrace cutting-edge tools and systems that enhance my technical abilities.

-I’m particularly drawn to cybersecurity, robotics, data science, and artificial intelligence — not just from a theoretical standpoint, but in understanding how these domains solve real-life challenges.
+I’m particularly drawn to cybersecurity, robotics, automation, and artificial intelligence — not just from a theoretical standpoint, but in understanding how these domains solve real life challenges.
 My analytical mindset and problem-solving skills push me to tackle complex systems head-on.

-With a goal-oriented approach, strong work ethic, and the ability to thrive under pressure, I enjoy turning challenging problems into structured, practical solutions.
+With a goal oriented approach, strong work ethic, and the ability to thrive under pressure, I enjoy turning challenging problems into structured, practical solutions.
 </p>

 - I’m currently working on **Autonomous Tow Truck Project**